Korean Bibim Bop may seem like just another mixing bowl where you simply mix everything together and eat, but there is an art to enjoying

 More helpful tips to enhance your Bibim Bop experience:

-- Add the chilli sauce in increments.
-Everyone prefers a different spice level so its best to add chilli sauce in small amounts while mixing.
-Once you add the chillie sauce it's
+- Add the sauce in increments.
+Everyone prefers a different spice level so its best to add sauce in small amounts while mixing.
+The sauce should be

 the glue that enhances the flavor of all the ingredients, not overwhelm them.

 - Put your favorite ingredient to the side.
 Just like putting the fried egg to the side, you can keep an element like the Beef/Spicy Pork

 Bulgogi/Chicken on the side and mix everything else.
 With this method you can taste the Bulgogi more distinctly and it's like having two dishes in one.
 Bulgogi and vegetable Bibim Bop.

 - Leftovers are good.
 We have found that Bibim Bop makes for a great leftover dish.
 Stir fry leftover Bibim Bop in a wok or non-stick pan at high heat

 with some vegetable/canola oil till it gets a slight char.
 This technique produces a flavor similar to Dol Sot (stone pot) Bibim Bop.